Sometimes it can be really hard to spark a child’s imagination when it comes to growing vegetables.

 I always find comparing any situation to a well known part of a book or film helps children to identify more with situations.

-Which children’s books do you love that contain vegetables and fruit?
+Which children’s books do you love that contain vegetables and fruit and gardening references?

 Happy National Allotment a Week.